Black Feminist Thought: Controlling images

-Power of Images on Black girls
+The power of images on Black girls

 For young Black girls, the manipulation of images is also an influence.
-From a 2016 study by University of Pennsylvania associate professor, Charlotte E. Jacobs, utilizing Black Feminist Thought as an educational work for Black girls in media depictions.
+A 2016 study by University of Pennsylvania associate professor, Charlotte E. Jacobs, utilized Black Feminist Thought in an educational curriculum for Black girls in studying media depictions.
 Coupled with the inherent knowledge and experiences of Black girls, Jacobs explained how it is able to provide an "opportunity to develop critical media literacy skills."
-Knowing this frameworks aids in their own viewpoints and stances to media representations in understanding and deciphering the images and meaning behind such imagery.
-Moving beyond the surface images and using this framework as a means of combatting against the prevalent, normalized view of characters and ideals within the media that are shown as representations of and for young Black girls.
+Knowing this framework aids in their own viewpoints and stances to media representations in understanding and deciphering the images and meaning behind such imagery, moving beyond the surface-images and using this framework as a means of combatting the prevalent, normalized view of characters and ideals within the media that are shown as representations of and for young Black girls.

 Self-definition

 Self-definition is "the power to name one's own reality" Collins articulates black women's resistance against controlling images as an important step for practicing self-definition.
 The rejection of the dominant group's definition of black women and black women's imposition of their own self-definition indicates a "collective Black women's consciousness".
-The expression of the black women's consciousness and standpoint is an integral part of developing Black feminist thought.
+The expression of black women's consciousness and standpoint is an integral part of developing Black feminist thought.
 Collins notes the importance of safe spaces for black women, where self-definition is not clouded by further objectification or silencing.
 Affirmation is also an important part of Collins' call for self-definition, which can take place in the individual friendships and familial relationships of black women.
-Collins describes the process of self-definition as a "journey form internalized oppression to the 'free mind'" in order to emphasize its significance in the formation of the collective consciousness of black women.
+Collins describes the process of self-definition as a "journey from internalized oppression to the 'free mind'" in order to emphasize its significance in the formation of the collective consciousness of black women.

 Reception

 Media reception

 With the success of Black Feminist Thought, Collins gained more recognition as a "social theorist, drawing from many intellectual traditions."
 Collins' work has now been published and used in many different fields including philosophy, history, psychology and sociology.

-The University of Cincinnati named Collins The Charles Phelps Taft Professor of Sociology in 1996, making her the first ever African-American, and only the second woman, to hold this position.
-She received Emeritus status in the Spring of 2005, and became a professor of sociology at the University of Maryland, College Park.
-The University of Maryland named Collins a Distinguished University Professor in 2006."
+Additionally, the University of Cincinnati named Collins the Charles Phelps Taft Professor of Sociology in 1996; she received Emeritus status in the Spring of 2005.
+Later, she became a professor of sociology at the University of Maryland, College Park, where she was named a Distinguished University Professor in 2006.

-Black Feminist Thought is used in various university African American and Women Studies courses.

-Literary significance and reviews

-Black feminism remains important because U.S. Black women constitute an oppressed group.
-As a collectivity, U.S. Black women participate in a dialectical relationship linking African American women's oppression and activism.
-Dialectical relationships of this sort mean that two parties are opposed and opposite.
-As long as Black women's subordination within intersecting oppressions of race, class, gender, sexuality, and nation persists, Black feminism as an activist response to that oppression will remain needed.